Indian rupee sign: Design

-The new sign is a combination of the Devanagari letter "र" ("ra") and the Latin capital letter "R" without its vertical bar.
-The parallel lines at the top (with white space between them) makes an allusion to the tricolour Indian flag and also depict an equality sign that symbolizes the nation's desire to reduce economic disparity.
+The new sign is a combination of the Devanagari letter ⟨र⟩ ("ra") and the Latin capital letter ⟨R⟩ without its vertical bar.
+The parallel lines at the top (with white space between them) makes an allusion to the tricolour Indian flag and an "equality sign" (the equals sign) that symbolizes a balanced economy.

 The final selected symbol was designed by D. Udaya Kumar, a Bachelor of Architecture and (at the time) a visual design student at the Industrial Design Centre, IIT Bombay.
-The thoughts and philosophy behind the design are explained in this presentation.
+The thoughts and philosophy behind the design are explained in his proposal document.

 Approval

-Ministry of Finance and Department of Economic Affairs of the Government of India had finally approved the sign.
+The Ministry of Finance and Department of Economic Affairs of the Government of India approved the sign.
 The approval was given by Sushil Kumar, Under Secretary of the Government of India in 2010.

 Usage

-Upon the symbol's adoption in July 2010, the Indian government said it would try to adopt the sign within six months in the country and globally within 18 to 24 months.